setu-comp-sci-2025/computer-systems-networks/topic-01-week1/unit-3-HelpQuotes/talk-1-HelpQuotes/HelpQuotes.md

-# 02: File Permissions
+# 03: Getting Help and Using Quotes

- Numbering Systems · Permissions · Octal
+ Help · Quotes